MyrusEarthwalker/learning/README.md

-I need to just write code.
+I need to write code.